klydra/wifi_hunter/README.md

 If you want to run a scan again just execute ```initPlatformState();```, and your ```_wifiObject.``` results will be refreshed.
 Scans, for usual, can run every 3 seconds.

+If anyone wants to, _Pull requests are welcome_ 😉